 The application of basic concepts is sensible and reasonable.

 More developed rubrics give more detail for “Fails, Meets or Exceeds” standards.
-For example, see this rubric for assessing critical thinking.

 Good assessment rubrics are simple to understand, clearly stated, and easy to use.
 For example, in the above grid, we can expand the third row as follows.